finos/FDC3/docs/api/spec.md

 ### Private Channels

-Private Channels are created to support the return of a stream of responses from a raised intent, or  private dialog between two applications.
+`PrivateChannels` are created to support the return of a stream of responses from a raised intent, or  private dialog between two applications.

 It is intended that Desktop Agent implementations:
  * - SHOULD restrict external apps from listening or publishing on this channel.
- * - MUST prevent private channels from being retrieved via fdc3.getOrCreateChannel.
+ * - MUST prevent `PrivateChannels` from being retrieved via `fdc3.getOrCreateChannel`.
- * - MUST provide the `id` value for the channel as required by the Channel interface.
+ * - MUST provide the `id` value for the channel as required by the `Channel` interface.

 The `PrivateChannel` type also supports synchronisation of data transmitted over returned channels.
-They do so by extending the Channel interface with event handlers which provide information on the connection state of both parties, ensuring that desktop agents do not need to queue or retain messages that are broadcast before a context listener is added and that applications are able to stop broadcasting messages when the other party has disconnected.
+They do so by extending the `Channel` interface with event handlers which provide information on the connection state of both parties, ensuring that desktop agents do not need to queue or retain messages that are broadcast before a context listener is added and that applications are able to stop broadcasting messages when the other party has disconnected.

 ## APIs
 The APIs are defined in TypeScript in [src], with documentation generated in the [docs] folder.